 \textbf{Generation with guidance} is closely related to our study.
 Techniques discussed in the preceding paragraph, except \cgguide, solely require trained generative models,~\eg,~the generator in GANs, to control the diversity and fidelity trade-off.
 In contrast, guidance relies on a separate model to influence the conditional generation.
 Rejection sampling~\cite{casella2004generalized} is an active area of research in this direction.
 For GANs, prior works use the discriminator paired with the generator to reject generations for which the discriminator has high confidence~\cite{Azadi2018DiscriminatorRS,Turner2018MetropolisHastingsGA}.
 Alternatively,~\citet{Che2020YourGI} utilize the discriminator to reject samples in the latent space.
 For variational autoencoders (VAEs)~\cite{Kingma2013AutoEncodingVB}, learnable acceptance functions have been studied for both prior~\cite{Bauer2018ResampledPF,AnejaNEURIPS2021} and posterior~\cite{Grover2018VariationalRS,Jankowiak2023ReparameterizedVR} rejection sampling.
 Other works explore pre-trained classifiers to provide guidance. ~\citet{Razavi2019GeneratingDH} use a classifier trained on ImageNet~\cite{deng2009imagenet} to reject samples that cannot be well-recognized.
-Thanks to the recent progress of representation learning, several prior works exploit CLIP~\cite{Radford2021LearningTV} to provide guidance on conditional generations with GANs~\cite{Galatolo2021GeneratingIF,Patashnik2021StyleCLIPTM}.
-With respect to denoising diffusion models,~\citet{Kim2022RefiningGP} improve the quality of a pre-trained model via refining denoising trajectories with guidance from a discriminator that distinguishes between real and fake denoising paths.
-Additionally, \cgguide~\cite{dhariwal2021diffusion} influences the conditional generation with a classifier trained to predict conditional information on the denoising path.
-Inspired by generation with guidance, our study focuses on a classifier-centric perspective, providing an intuitive understanding of the behavior of \cgguide~and \cfgguide.
+Thanks to the recent progress of representation learning, several prior works exploit CLIP~\cite{Radford2021LearningTV} to provide guidance on conditional generations with GANs~\cite{Galatolo2021GeneratingIF,Patashnik2021StyleCLIPTM}. \citet{Kim2022RefiningGP} improves the quality of a pre-trained model via refining denoising trajectories with guidance from a discriminator that distinguishes between real and fake denoising paths. ~\citet{Dinh2023PixelAsParamAG, Dinh2023RethinkingCD} mitigates the conflicts between quality and diversity caused by the guidance from a gradient and progressive perspective. \Cgguide~\cite{dhariwal2021diffusion} steers generation using a classifier trained along the denoising path.
+Inspired by this, we take a classifier-centric view to intuitively understand the behaviors of \cgguide~and \cfgguide.